YBHwang/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`SetChannelByNameConfirmation`](#SetChannelByNameConfirmation)

 ## SetChannelConfirmation {#SetChannelConfirmation}
-Sends the result of requesting the target appliance to change the TV channel using the number of channel to CEK as a response to the [`SetChannelRequest`](#SetChannelRequest) message.
+Sends the result of requesting the target appliance to change the TV channel using the number of the channel to CEK as a response to the [`SetChannelRequest`](#SetChannelRequest) message.

 ### Payload fields